Bob Woodward and Carl Bernstein, who in real life were never as adorably attractive as Robert Redford and Dustin Hoffman.

 Dirty Cop: John Mitchell, the Top Cop - Attorney General - of United States law enforcement.

 Averted for the most part by the cops and law enforcement types at the grunt level.

-The Watergate Burglars—and their handlers—were mostly CIA: technically dirty spies,note Isn’t that basically whatspies do?
-Look for material in someone’s history that a normal person would try to see as private subject matter by generally devious and often underhanded means? not cops.
+The Watergate Burglars and their handlers were mostly CIA: technically dirty spies,note Which is essentially what spies do, after all - look for material in someone's history that a normal person would try to see as private subject matter by generally devious and often underhanded means. not cops.